isabella232/demo-grafana-metrics/README.md

 Grafana Cloud integrates with the Confluent metrics API.

-**auth-setup.sh** Creates a Confluent Cloud service account for grafana API monitoring, allocates the MetricsViewer role to it, and generates an API key for it.
+**auth-setup.sh** Creates a Confluent Cloud service account for Grafana API monitoring, allocates the `MetricsViewer` role to it, and generates an API key for it.

 **list-resource.sh** lists resource names and IDs that can be scraped into Grafana Cloud for monitoring.